Where Can I Get a Pilgrims Passport?Leslie

 The Canadian Company of Pilgrims supply passports in Canada, see here.
 They have an online ordering of Credentials.
 The cost is 5 dollars and that includes membership.

 The Confraternity of St James in South Africa provide credentials only to members, however, due to visa restrictions, it is worthwhile becoming a member as they provide a letter to enable the visa.
 They have good information on their site regarding this process.
 Membership is R40 and the passport is R70 – see this page.

-The Australian Friend of the Camino will send you a pilgrim’s credential for free if you are a member, you can order online.
+The Australian Friends of the Camino will send you a pilgrim’s credential for free if you are a member, you can order online.

 Non-English Camino Pilgrim Associations

 If you are living in mainland Europe or further afield these websites can help:

 Du Quebec a Compostelle for French Canadians